Scranton/Wilkes-Barre RailRiders: Roster

+Achievements

 Awards

-Eight players, five managers, and two executives have won league awards in recognition for their performance with Scranton/Wilkes-Barre in the International League.
+Eight players, six managers, and two executives have won league awards in recognition for their performance with Scranton/Wilkes-Barre in the International League.

+Retired numbers

+The RailRiders have honored three players by retiring their uniform numbers.
+This ensures that the number will be associated with one player of particular importance to the team.
+An additional number, 42, was retired throughout professional baseball in 1997 to honor Jackie Robinson, the first African American to play in Major League Baseball in the modern era.
+Also, the RailRiders planned to retire the number 21 in honor of Roberto Clemente in conjunction with Minor League Baseball's Copa de la Diversión initiative on July 16, 2019.
+The team's retired numbers are displayed at PNC Field.

+The number 14 was retired in honor of Greg Legg, who played for the team from 1989 to 1994.
+Dave Miley's number 11 was retired, to honor the team's skipper from 2007 to 2015, during the franchise's twenty-five year anniversary.
+Finally, Marc Bombard, who managed the Red Barons to two consecutive IL championships over eight non-consecutive terms (1997–2001, 2001–2004), had his number 13 retired on May 31, 2019.

+Hall of Famers

+One former Scranton/Wilkes-Barre RailRider has been elected to the National Baseball Hall of Fame.
+Shortstop Derek Jeter was inducted in 2020.
+During the 2013 season, Jeter made a rehab assignment appearance with Scranton/Wilkes-Barre while recovering from an injury with the New York Yankees.
+The RailRiders are also represented in the International League Hall of Fame.
+Managers Dave Miley and Marc Bombard were inducted in 2014 and 2015, respectively.

 Managers

-Scranton/Wilkes-Barre has had 17 managers since their inaugural 1989 season.

 Ownership

 The Scranton/Wilkes-Barre RailRiders are owned by Diamond Baseball Holdings, a subsidiary of the investment firm Silver Lake, previously a subsidiary of Endeavor Group Holdings.

-Prior to the Diamond Baseball Holdings ownership, the Railriders were owned by SWB Yankees LLC, a joint venture between Yankee Global Enterprises and SWB Investors LLC and was previously a joint venture between Yankee Global Enterprises and Mandalay Baseball Properties until Mandalay sold its stake in SWB Yankees LLC to SWB Investors LLC.
+Prior to the Diamond Baseball Holdings ownership, the RailRiders were owned by SWB Yankees LLC, a joint venture between Yankee Global Enterprises and SWB Investors LLC.
+It was previously a joint venture between Yankee Global Enterprises and Mandalay Baseball Properties until Mandalay sold its stake in SWB Yankees LLC to SWB Investors LLC.
 Yankee Global Enterprises is the owner of the RailRiders' parent club the New York Yankees and SWB Investors LLC was the local ownership group that handled the day-to-day operations of the RailRiders.

-The joint venture's name comes from the name SWB Yankees, an alternate name that was used by the RailRiders when they were known as the Scranton/Wilkes-Barre Yankees to distinguish themselves from their MLB affiliate, the New York Yankees.
+The joint venture's name comes from SWB Yankees, an alternate name used by the RailRiders when they were known as the Scranton/Wilkes-Barre Yankees to distinguish themselves from their MLB affiliate, the New York Yankees.
 Yankee Global Enterprises and SWB Investors LLC each owned 50% in the SWB Yankees LLC joint venture, automatically gave each 50% ownership in the RailRiders.
 SWB Investors LLC's 50% stake in the SWB Yankees LLC joint venture was originally held by Mandalay Baseball Properties.
 Former MLB pitcher Andy Ashby was one of the team's owner-investors.